6 tips for securing IoT apps from risk | TechAhead

 If you feel that attackers using crypto bots on the IoT devices installed in your clients' network is a far-fetched idea, you couldn't be more wrong.
-The 2019 Ponemon Sullivan Privacy Report revealed that data breach due to unsecured IoT devices or applications had increased from 15 % to 26% in just three years.
+The 2019 Ponemon Sullivan Privacy Report revealed that data breaches due to unsecured IoT devices or applications had increased from 15 % to 26% in just three years.
 In the same period, cyberattacks increased from 16 % to 24%.

 Ponemon IoT Aattacks Report